nevenhsu/full-stack-docker/README.md

 #### Development

 To start the dev server, use `docker-compose up`
+To update docker, use `docker-compose up --build`
+To update npm, use `docker-compose up --build -V`

 #### Production